-As companies transition to build a stronger online presence, small business owners have several tools at their disposal to grow their business’s visibility and boost local SEO.
+As companies seek to build a stronger online presence, local business owners have several tools at their disposal to grow their business’s visibility and boost local SEO.
 Facebook happens to be a powerful method to improve a business’s local footprint.

 With almost 2.5 billion users on the platform, Facebook is one of the most useful networks for local businesses to grow their customer base and get their brand name out there.
-In fact, among active Facebook users in the US, 74% use the site every day.
+In fact, among active Facebook users in the US, 74% visit the site (or use the app) every day.

 This presents a goldmine of opportunity for small and growing businesses, especially in the form of customer reviews on your business’s Facebook page.

 Online reviews authenticate and provide more credibility to your business.
 Today’s consumers trust online reviews just as much as they trust personal recommendations from friends or family members.
 By doing their research on other customers’ experiences with your business, prospective customers are more confident when deciding whether they want to purchase from your business.